 Grab a cold beer made on-site and pair it with fish ’n’ chips — in this case, fresh cod dipped in Mt.
 Tam pale ale batter, served with steak fries and homemade tartar sauce — or anything from the all-American menu, then grab a seat at one of outdoor tables at the Marin Country Mart.

 1809 Larkspur Landing Circle, 415.461.4677

 Perry’s on Magnolia has the quintessentially American fare, bustling bar and warm personality the San Francisco original has always been famous for.
 Along with three separate dining rooms in a historic building, there’s outdoor dining on the patio and in the redwood grove.
 Lunch and dinner daily, brunch on weekends and holidays; valet parking in the evenings.

 234 Magnolia Ave, 415.927.1877

-Popular since its inception, Picco has a seasonally driven menu featuring items such as risotto (made every half hour) that keep attracting return visits.
-Though Picco is temporarily closed, many dishes from the original restaurant are available via neighboring Pizzeria Picco, which is currently open seven days a week.
+Popular since its inception, Picco has a seasonally driven menu featuring items such as risotto (made every half hour), mesquite octopus tostada and butterscotch pot de creme that keep attracting return visits.
+The warm wood and brick interior is fronted by a popular, six seat bar.

 320 Magnolia Ave, 415.924.0300